-Sometimes, being totally engrossed in the special care given to disabled children, people around them forget that they are, before anything else, children who need to enjoy themselves, who need to play, express artistically, engage in sports, etc. Yet, the right to leisure is a right included in the Convention of the Rights of the Child (art.
+Sometimes, being totally engrossed in the special care given to disabled children, people around them forget that they are, before anything else, children who need to enjoy themselves, who need to play, express themselves artistically, engage in sports, etc. Yet, the right to leisure is a right included in the Convention of the Rights of the Child (art.
 31 CRC) and this naturally applies to the differently-abled child as well.

 Right to participation

-This is one of the fundamental needs of a disabled child, but unfortunately the one which is most often ignored.
-Like in the case of any other child, the handicapped child must be given the opportunity to be heard in any proceedings affecting him according to article 12 of the CRC.
+This is one of the fundamental needs of a disabled child, but unfortunately, the one which is most often ignored.
+Like in the case of any other child, the handicapped child must be given the opportunity to be heard in any proceedings affecting him according to Article 12 of the CRC.

-A great room for improvement
+Great room for improvement

 The word “handicapped” often contains a pejorative connotation: a handicapped suffers from incapacities, so the temptation to treat them as incompetent is widely felt.
 But, a disabled child is capable of engaging himself in constructive things, and above all they are capable of progress.
-Unfortunately they are seldom provided with an opportunity to progress.
+Unfortunately, they are seldom provided with an opportunity to progress.

 Globally speaking, there is great room for progress in the field of the rights of the disabled child.
 One such progress has been their being called “differently-abled children” in place of “disabled children”.

 In fact, what is needed to guarantee the rights of the differently-abled child is a change of mentality.
-In addition to this, authorities all over the world should take necessary steps to introduce a juridical and an institutional structure which would assure the protection of disabled children, allowing them to come out of their dark dwellings and which would most necessarily let them enjoy proper living conditions they are worthy of and opportunities that they very well deserve.
+In addition to this, authorities all over the world should take necessary steps to introduce a juridical and institutional structure that would assure the protection of disabled children, allowing them to come out of their dark dwellings and which would most necessarily let them enjoy proper living conditions they are worthy of and opportunities that they very well deserve.